kuberhealthy/kuberhealthy/README.md

 ## Installation

 A [Helm](https://helm.sh) template is available for installation as well as some basic `.yaml` configurations.
 By default, Prometheus endpoints are annotated and made available.
-Use one of the below methods to deploy Kuberhealthy in your cluster.

 After installation, Kuberhealthy will only be available from within the cluster (`Type: ClusterIP`) at the service URL `kuberhealthy.kuberhealthy`.
-To expose Kuberhealthy to an external checking service, you must edit (`kubectl -n kuberhealthy edit service kuberhealthy`) the service and set `Type: LoadBalancer`.
+To expose Kuberhealthy to an external checking service, you must edit the service `kuberhealthy` and set `Type: LoadBalancer`.

-RBAC configurations are included.
-All configurations attempt to create a namespace named Kuberhealthy.
+RBAC bindings and roles are included in all configurations.

 ### Helm Install _(Recommended)_

 Installation via `helm template | kubectl apply -f -` is recommended.
 You can use the following command to download the Kuberhealthy chart and install it to your default `kubectl` context.

-`wget https://github.com/Comcast/kuberhealthy/raw/master/deploy/helm/kuberhealthy-latest.tgz && helm template --set prometheus.enabled=true kuberhealthy-latest.tgz | kubectl apply -f -`
+`wget https://github.com/Comcast/kuberhealthy/raw/master/deploy/helm/kuberhealthy-latest.tgz && helm template kuberhealthy-latest.tgz | kubectl apply -f -`

 ### Basic Spec Deployment